epfl-ada/ada-2024-project-trendtrackers/README.md

 - Can we find families of ligand that inhibits HIV1 and what are their properties ?
 - Can we predict the affinity of new ligands ?
 - Are the affinity of ligands within the same clusters similar in values ?
+- With the characteristics we obtain from the clusters, can we generate new ligands?

 ## Methods